 Pictured below is a 14-fret triple O qulited maple guitar.
 It features a Carpathian spruce top, This is a beautiful guitar and is a great player too!

 We recently expanded our workshop to improve quality control by enabling us to maintain a 40-50% RH and a 65-75 degree temperature range.
 This helps us produce guitars to a tighter quality standard.
 Our goal is to always place the customer as #1 and we feel the shop expansion will help us make better sounding instruments.

 Please call us 757-894-2210 for pricing and wood types -- prices start for a basic dreadnought with mahogany back/sides and AAAA grade sitka spruce top at $1,500.00.
 A typical payment schedule would be: 20% of the final price would be due upon ordering, an additional 30% of the final price would be due at the start of the guitar construction and then the balance of the final price would be due before shipment/delivery/pickup of the completed guitar.

 After the guitar is shipped, purchasers have 10 days to play and listen and generally "feel" the guitar and if they are not satisfied, the guitar can be returned.
-Solid Rock Guitar Company's policy is to refund 80% of the purchase price AFTER we inspect the guitar for wear, etc.
+Solid Rock Guitar Company's policy is to refund 70% of the purchase price after we inspect the guitar for damages, abuse, etc.